illinois-or-research-analytics/aocv2_rs/README.md

 See also the paper for the previous version of AOC:

 > Jakatdar, A., Liu, B., Warnow, T., & Chacko, G. (2022).
 AOC; Assembling Overlapping Communities. arXiv preprint arXiv:2208.04842.

+## Credits

+This README is written by both Baqiao Liu and Tandy Warnow.